lerna-lite/lerna-lite/packages/version/README.md

 lerna version --conventional-commits --create-release github --generate-release-notes
 ```

-You could also skip the changelog creation since GitHub automatically generates the name and body for the new release.
+Since GitHub automatically generates the name and body for the new release, you could skip the changelog creation if you wish.

 ```sh
 lerna version --conventional-commits --no-changelog --create-release github --generate-release-notes